 Landforms suitable for human occupation have largely been cleared on the majority of inhabited islands and as such, the vegetation communities that once occupied these areas have been heavily impacted.
 Alluvial landforms have been used almost exclusively for inhabitation and agricultural purpose and small alluvial pockets on the majority of the larger inhabited islands have been totally cleared with limited evidence of the floristic composition or structure of pre-disturbance vegetation types.
 Similarly, the elevated Tertiary remnant on the northern coast of Saibai Island presents the most suitable area for human occupation on the island and has been heavily impacted by human activities.
 In these areas, evidence of the pre-disturbance vegetation communities can only be gathered from floristic evidence manifest in the contemporary landscape.
-The single VC and its associated RE presumed to be regionally extinct are described briefly below.
+Two VC's and associated RE's in the study area are presumed to be regionally extinct and these are described briefly below.